E-Sign Banner

 In the UK employers must use statutory sick forms SSP1 and SC2 (or the employers' own self-certification form) for legal compliance and record-keeping when dealing with employee sickness and Statutory Sick Pay (SSP).
 SSP records must be kept for at least 3 years after the end of the tax year to which they relate.

-Employers must issue SSP1 if an employee is not eligible for statutory sick pay (for instance, earnings are too low), SSP and after 28 weeks, or the employee is still ill after after SSP entitlement ends.
+Employers must issue SSP1 when an employee cannot pay statutory sick pay or when SSP entitlement ends.
 The SSP1 form must be provided to the employee within 7 days of SSP ending or being refused.

 When are Employees Entitled to Statutory Sick Pay (SSP)?

-1. Be classed as an employee (some agency workers) and cannot be self-employed.
+1. Be classed as an employee and cannot be self-employed;

-4. Notify their employer of sickness (according to the employers reporting rules) which must be within 7 days.
-This notification can be by applying form SC2 or the employer's own self-certification form for sickness of up to 7 days.
-If sickness is for more than 7 days a doctor's sick/fit note is required.
+3. Notify their employer of sickness, according to the employer's reporting rules.
+This notification can be by using form SC2 or the employer's own self-certification form for sickness of up to 7 days.
+If sickness lasts for more than 7 days, a doctor's sick/fit note is required.

-SSP is only payable for 28 weeks in a single sickness period. when this stops the employer should issue SSP1 to enable the employee to claim Employment and Support Allowance.
+SSP is only payable for 28 weeks.
+When this stops, the employer should issue form SSP1 in order to enable the employee to claim Employment and Support Allowance.

 How does subscription to Employment assist with SSP Forms?